vega-studio/deltav/docs/animation.md

 (this is one of the major reasons you can ONLY use attributes in the main method.)

 SO LASTLY BE AWARE:
-Animations come at the cost of increasing your vertex useage by times 2 + a bit!
+Animations come at the cost of increasing your vertex usage by times 2 + a bit!
 Why? because easing requires additional information: a start value, an end value, a duration, and a start time.

 So KEEP THIS IN MIND AND USE WISELY!